2-1-1 Maine is part of a national movement to centralize and streamline access to health and human service information and resources.

 The comprehensive Federal website of disability-related government resources.

 This site was created and is maintained by Jim Lubin, a person with quadriplegia.
 “Makoa” is Hawaiian for the word “courageous.”

 Do-It Internet Resources

 Resources are listed in many categories including general resources, education, technology, legal, social, and political issues.
-Particularly valuable are the college, career prep, K-12 resources.
+Particularly valuable are the career prep and K-12 resources.

 EmpTech aims to provide information resources on assistive technologies that are designed to help those with specific difficulties or disabilities work and study more effectively.
 The database includes product descriptions, links to manufacturers, suppliers with addresses as well as other related resources including advice and training guides where available.
 News items linked to the use of assistive technologies are regularly posted and updates occur on a weekly basis.